Skip to main content

 Recurrence

-Events support repeat patterns: daily, weekly, monthly, yearly, or specific days of the week.
-A recurring event generates virtual instances on the calendar without creating separate records for each repetition.
+Events support repetition patterns: daily, weekly, monthly, yearly, or specific days of the week (Mon/Wed/Fri, weekdays, weekends).
+A recurring event generates virtual instances in the calendar without creating separate records for each repetition.

 Shared calendars

-If you share an entity with someone else (partner, associate, team), that entity's events show up in your calendar with a different color.
+If you share an entity with someone else (partner, co-founder, team), that entity's events appear in your calendar with a different color.
 You can control which shared calendars are visible and whether you want to receive notifications from them.

 Device calendar

-Clatri can sync events with your device's native calendar (Apple Calendar, Google Calendar).
+Clatri can sync events to the device's native calendar (Apple Calendar, Google Calendar).
 Each entity generates its own calendar with its own color.
-This is enabled per entity from settings — details are in Notifications and alarms.
+This is enabled per entity from settings — the detail is in Notifications and alarms.